 Calculated at CGCdata.com with an interactive data visualization at Flourish Studio.
-The graphic contains 60,000 data points and may be slow loading on your device.
+The graphic contains over 70,000 data points and may be slow loading on your device.
 Once the visualization has loaded, press play > for all years or slide to select a single year.
 Hover or select an individual data point for book details.
 The original version of this graphic was posted February 8, 2023 using CGC data from January 2023.
 This graphic was updated in August 2023.

 Imagine a game where 1,000 lucky collectors are awarded prizes from the CGC Census.
 Winning ticket #1 would receive the best CGC graded copy of Action Comics #1, Detective Comics #27, and Amazing Fantasy #15, but there are thousands of comic book collectors.
 What prizes would winner #1,000 receive?

 Continuing the exploration of the CGC Census, this month the focus is second issues.
 Most titles see a significant decrease in both the value and the number of CGC submissions for issue #2 when compared to issue #1.